rugbytaylor/SMART_BLINDS/README.md

 # SMART_BLINDS
-This is the C code for my smart blinds project for a raspberry pi
+This is the C code for my smart blinds project for an ESP32